 Strength: 42% ABV

-Goes great with: A slice of lemon, thyme, ice and tonic.
+Goes great with: A slice of lemon, sprig of thyme, ice and tonic.

-Please note the Isle of Lewis Gin Distillery is currently not open to the public, unless advertised otherwise.
+Please note the Isle of Lewis Distillers Distillery is currently not open to the public, unless advertised otherwise.

 Tour: No